Skip to main content

 What Are the Economic Drivers of Data Commercialization?

 The differential treatment of health data is rooted in opposing economic models.
-The ecosystem, governed by HIPAA, treats patient information as an operational necessity for delivering a service (healthcare).
+The clinical data ecosystem, governed by HIPAA, treats patient information as an operational necessity for delivering a service (healthcare).
 Its value is intrinsic to the act of care.
 While secondary use for research exists, it is also highly regulated.

 Conversely, the wellness app ecosystem operates within the model of surveillance capitalism.
 In this model, the primary commercial product is not the app’s service itself but the behavioral data exhaust produced by its users.
 The “free” or low-cost nature of many apps is predicated on this data monetization strategy.